magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 The scene collapsed into laughter, but for Lucy, the air was still trembling, as though something inside her had cracked open.

 That night at home, Lucy calmed herself.
 She sat hunched over her books, her forehead pressed hard against the page.
 She copied the same formula three times, then ripped it out and began again.
-A voice she would not name seemed to hover in the silence: disapproving, heavy, impossible to please.
 She whispered into the paper, almost a prayer:

 “Tomorrow, I will be good and focus on *what actually matters*.
 I will.”